What is a respiratory infection?

 Respiratory tract infections can also be spread through indirect contact, such as touching a surface or object that has been touched by someone else with a virus.
 To avoid contamination or contaminating others, wash your hands frequently, using soap and warm water.

 As with upper respiratory infections, common antibiotics are usually ineffective in lower respiratory infection treatment.
-If your symptoms persist, or become more serious, you should visit your nearest FastMed Urgent Care.
-We can help determine whether your respiratory illness may be something more serious, such as pneumonia, or a chronic condition like asthma or COPD (chronic obstructive pulmonary disease).
+If your symptoms persist, or become more serious, you should visit your nearest FastMed.
+We can help determine whether your respiratory illness may be something more serious, such as pneumonia, or a chronic condition like asthma.
 Anyone over the age of 65 should seek medical care if they experience a cough and have pre-existing conditions that suppress the normal immune response, such as diabetes, a history of heart failure, or certain medications.

 A respiratory tract infection that is left untreated can spread to the lungs and affect the entire respiratory system.
-Lung infections are highly contagious and spread quickly from one person to another.
+Lung infections can be potentially contagious and spread quickly from one person to another.
 They can be particularly serious in children, older adults, or anyone with a compromised immune system.

 Signs that your respiratory infection has spread to the lungs include: